- This event has passed.

 Interested to learn how LinkedIn can support your leadership objectives and the aims of your organisation?
 Or perhaps you have a sizable network but are unsure how to nurture/activate your community?
 Then this is the session for you.
 With actionable steps to improve your profile and to ensure your activity on the platform is strategic and powerful.
 You will leave feeling confident and competent about how to leverage LinkedIn to its full potential for you and your employer.

 Keen to find out how you can implement a more contemporary, transformative leadership approach and help promote organisational agility in a VUCA world?
-Uzma will be discussing how the application of psychological theories and approaches can help deliver tangible benefits and enhance the effectiveness of leadership in complex, interdependent organisations.
-She will be drawing evidence from relevant leadership literature, as well as her own MSc research focus on healthcare leadership.
-If that wasn’t palatable enough, Uzma will be throwing in a key focus from the emotional intelligence (EI) space, identifying how personality traits linked to EI competencies can play a key part in explaining certain leadership styles.
+Uzma and Catherine will be discussing how the application of psychological approaches can help deliver tangible benefits and enhance the effectiveness of leadership practices in complex, interdependent organisations.
+Uzma will be drawing evidence from her MSc research focus on healthcare leadership.
+Catherine will be sharing her findings of over 20 years of applied practitioner research and practices for working with transitions in organisations.
+If that wasn’t enough, they will be providing a key focus on effective Transition Leadership practices including core capabilities.
+In particular, identifying how mindsets and personality traits linked to EI competencies can play a key part in explaining certain leadership styles.

 Mission: Engagement is an interactive event where participants learn, through experience, the best practices in Team Engagement from Military Operations.